kdkrle/pizzeria_online/README.md

 Finally, the 'Izveštaji' (Reports) button, from the main screen, takes us to a new window where we have 8 choices.
-The first choice only gives us a notification about the total income of the pizzeria, in a separate window.
+The first choice only gives us a notification about the total income of the pizzeria, and that appears in a separate window.
 Other options are graphical displays according to the described criteria.

 ![7 1 - Income Report](https://github.com/kdkrle/pizzeria_online/assets/59825527/3b0d281a-bc81-494a-b36a-e013810ed90a)